-We have found that most professors now like using the electronic method of sending letters of recommendation.
-When you list the names of your recommenders, be sure to add their email address and check the box at the bottom of the page that says "Send email request now."
+All letters of recommendation are submitted electronically through the admission application.
+The applicant has control of when each recommender receives the request.
+When you list the names of your recommenders, be sure to add their email address and check the box at the bottom of the page that says “Send email request now.”
 They will then receive a message directly from our Graduate School with instructions for submitting the recommendation.
 There is a standard form included from the Graduate School for the online recommendation.

 Do I send the application fee to the Department of Communication Arts or the UW-Madison Graduate School?

 The application fee is paid by credit card or debit card, and is processed during the submission of your application.